vegardit/cygwin-portable-installer/README.md

 ## <a name="what-is-it"></a>What is it?

-cygwin-portable-installer is a self-containing Windows batch file perform an unattended installation of a portable [Cygwin](http://cygwin.org) environment.
+cygwin-portable-installer is a self-containing Windows batch file to perform an unattended installation of a portable [Cygwin](http://cygwin.org) environment.

 ![screenshot](screenshot.png)